zzhang0123/zzhang0123.github.io/_pages/about.md

 My current research covers both observational and theoretical cosmology, with particular focus on:
   - Line intensity mapping
-  - The cosmic history revealed by the HI hyperfine transition
+  - The cosmic history and large-scale structure revealed by the HI hyperfine transition
   - Cosmic Microwave Background (CMB) anisotropy and frequency spectrum
   - Gravitational effects as cosmological probes